Philosophy

 Almost nothing on the body.
 Almost everything you need for the day.

-The case for the edited wardrobe
+The edited wardrobe

-Curation is the craft
+The edit is the craft

-The work is in the editing — what we leave out.
-We read a wide field of swimwear, bodywear, skirts and bags, and most of it we leave behind.
+We read a wide field — clothing, bodywear, swim, leather — and most of it we leave behind.
 What survives has to hold up against the body in real light: the cut that sits right when you stand, the fabric that behaves when you move, the colour that belongs to Mediterranean afternoons rather than fighting them.
 Most things fail that test.
 The few that pass are the range.

 That discipline is the design here.
 Not the seam — the selection.